 These new methods of identification pose a particularly unique concern because, unlike Social Security or credit card numbers, individuals cannot simply replace their fingerprint if the this information becomes compromised.
 There have been similar concerns from employees regarding the collection and use of medical information, which has grown with the increased implementation of health and wellness programs that ask employees to answer medical questionnaires and, in some cases, provide a blood sample.
 For this particular topic, however, the EEOC has set forth guidelines that help employers ensure that their programs comply with the Americans with Disabilities Act, the Genetic Information Nondiscrimination Act, HIPPA and the Affordable Care Act.

 Privacy concerns, both in and out of the workplace, have been present for many years, but this has become a much more significant issue in recent years as technological advancements have exploded in prevalence, complexity, and, as some may argue, intrusiveness.
 This area is constantly evolving, and it is critical that employers keep pace with these issues as they continue to evolve.
-For more information, please contact Laura Ferrari or Erik Eisenmann.
+For more information, please contact Erik Eisenmann.

 Wis.
 Stat. §§ 995.55, 111.321; 820 ILCS 55/5, 10